9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 Prelude while hiding the clashing names with `import Prelude hiding (length)`.
-This is much less useful, as it gives a reader skimming the code no local cue that they are *not* actually seeing the Prelude\'s `length`.
+This is much less useful, as it gives a reader skimming the code no local cue that they are *not* actually seeing the Prelude's `length`.

-Of course, we seem to be violating this precept in our own module\'s
+Of course, we seem to be violating this precept in our own module's
 header: we import the Prelude, and hide some of the names it exports.
 There is a practical reason for this.
 We define a function named `length`.
-If we export this from our module without first hiding the Prelude\'s `length`, the compiler will complain that it cannot tell whether to export our version of `length` or the Prelude\'s.
+If we export this from our module without first hiding the Prelude's `length`, the compiler will complain that it cannot tell whether to export our version of `length` or the Prelude's.

 While we could export the fully qualified name `BloomFilter.Mutable.length` to eliminate the ambiguity, that seems uglier in this case.
-This decision has no consequences for someone using our module, just for ourselves as the authors of what ought to be a
-\"black box\", so there is little chance of confusion here.
+This decision has no consequences for someone using our module, just for ourselves as the authors of what ought to be a "black box", so there is little chance of confusion here.

 ## Creating a mutable Bloom filter